khudgins/documentation/console/budget/reports.rst

 Infrastructure > Budget Codes.
 In this view, however, costs are segregated into two main categories.
 First, the costs for usage based on the price charged by the cloud provider.
-Second, the costs charged by enStratus.
+Second, the costs charged by Enstratius.

 Resource